TheMicroSaasInc/rupya/README.md

 ## File layout

 - `contracts` - Contains all the smart contracts used.
-(RupyaToken, Loan, Borrow, etc).
+(LendifyToken, Loan, Borrow, etc).
-- `faucet-webapp` - A faucet app to easily get RUP (Rupya Token) and USDC to for seamless usage of the platform.
+- `faucet-webapp` - A faucet app to easily get RUP (Lendify Token) and USDC to for seamless usage of the platform.
 - `webapp` - The main Dapp built using Angular, which contains all the functionalities of the platform.

 ## Technologies